eigenvectorBazuz/ClipTagger/README.md

 ![Example images](assets/images_example.jpg)

 All in all there are 185 tag assignments, that is 2.37 tags on average per image.
+I will be using [the sklearn classification report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) for evaluation, focusing on the Weighted F1 and Sample F1 metrics.

 # The first tagger - global